 King’s Feed the B’s Pollinator Mix is a Texas Native Seed Mix that will provide habitat for bees, butterflies, hummingbirds, and birds.
 It can be planted alone or added to your custom mix.
 The mix contains both annual and perennial native flowering species, and it will provide year-long cover and benefits to pollinators.

-These forbs will provide food for caterpillars of butterflies and moths, provide nectar for bees, butterflies, and hummingbirds, and provide seeds for songbirds.
+These forbs and legumes will provide food for caterpillars of butterflies and moths, provide nectar for bees, butterflies, and hummingbirds, and produce seeds for songbirds.
 Species included are also beneficial habitat components for quail, deer, and turkeys.

 This mix provides nectar and blooms from March through Thanksgiving.